engindemiray/nodejs-website/README.md

 $ nodemon index.js
 ```
 ☢️ [nodemon] app crashed - waiting for file changes before starting...<br/>
-When you start your server with nodemon, you might face this error.<br/>
+When you start your server with nodemon, you might face this error.
 Solution:
 ``` bash
 $ npm install --save mysql2
 ```